 Matthew Shumar is a wildlife biologist specializing in ornithology and landscape ecology, with specific interests in assessing anthropogenic effects on Neotropical migrants.
 Matthew received a B.S. in Wildlife and Fisheries Science from Pennsylvania State University with a minor in Forest Science, and an M.S. in Wildlife and Fisheries Resources from West Virginia University.
-He was the Project Coordinator for the Ohio Breeding Bird Atlas II, and he currently serves on the council of the Association of Field Ornithologists as webmaster and co-chair of their Communications Committee.
+He was the Project Coordinator for the Ohio Breeding Bird Atlas II, and he is currently the Vice President of the Association of Field Ornithologists.
 Matthew is also an avid music lover and spends much of his free time exploring independent music and drumming in local bands.

 August is a GIS Analyst with The Nature Conservancy, with special interests in analysis and planning for watershed-scale projects.